RSPB/mfmodel/README.md

 ### Observation

 The model interprets silence as "male".
-Curious!
+Curious! *Note: the model makes a binary classification, meaning it always needs to make some choice.
+Sound of a car engine or pig grunting will be also put in one of these categories (as a matter of fact the mentioned [pig](http://www.wavsource.com/snds_2017-09-17_1751672946049674/animals/pig3.wav) scored 99% as a male)*

 ### Caveats